bhavsar-dhara/skycast-inc/README.md

 Command to run application: *node server.js*

-It is also hosted on Heroku. [:link:](https://damp-coast-47684.herokuapp.com/)
+It is also hosted on Heroku. [:link: link](https://damp-coast-47684.herokuapp.com/)